andypbrowne/andypbrowne/content/blog/reops-toolbox/reops-toolbox.md

 5. **Protect your participants** - Those really good note taking techniques I mentioned earlier allowed us to delete the recordings within one week.
 Those recordings were a lifesaver to make sure we got all the details right, but we did not need to keep them on file any longer than that.
 Like Kasey Canlas would say: [just delete it](https://dscout.com/people-nerds/kasey-canlas)!
 6. **Secret sauce** - The layered notes and insights made the next steps of the design process so much easier.
 It’s like the answers to the test were right there in the research.
 As a designer I didn’t have to question myself about which navigation patterns would work.
 The team and I had confidence that it would work and be enjoyable.

+## The rewards of volunteering

 The most important thing I learned is how rewarding it can be to be involved in a community-based project.
 In the case of the ResearchOps community it can be as simple as starting a new channel or taking on a big ambitious project.
 We can share our amazing skills or learn new ones by participating.
-If this sounds interesting to you, here is the new [ReOps volunteer form](#) (link avail soon).
+If this sounds interesting to you, here is the new [ReOps volunteer form]() (link avail soon).

 This post is also published on the [ReOps Community Blog](https://medium.com/researchops-community).